-The other Phase II clinical trial in 102 subjects investigated micro-therapeutics treatment with combination of phenylephrine and tropicamide, the results of which were published in the peer-review journal Therapeutic Delivery.
-In the study, 91% of participants preferred micro-dose versus the eyedropper; 6% preferred the eye dropper and 3% expressed no preference (p < 0.0001).
+The other Phase II clinical trial (EYE 103 study) in 103 subjects investigated micro-therapeutics treatment with combination of phenylephrine and tropicamide compared to conventional eye dropper doses, the results of which were published in the peer-review journal Therapeutic Delivery.
+In the study, micro-dosing produced equivalent dilation and 91% of participants preferred micro-dose versus the eyedropper; 6% preferred the eye dropper and 3% expressed no preference (p < 0.0001).
 General satisfaction scores were higher with the micro-dose versus eyedropper (9.8 \pm 0.6 vs 5.8 \pm 3.0).
 Regarding ocular discomfort, our micro-dose was nearly two times better than the eyedropper.